matthew-egbert/rvit/docs/source/framework.rst

 The last line above effectively says "This PointRenderer should use the data located in *model.data_source* (a vector of floats) to specify the x-coordinates of the points."
-To work properly, a PointRenderer would also take a `y_data` property and optionally, some other data streams.
+To work properly, a PointRenderer would also take a `y_data` property and optionally, some other data sources.
 To see which ones, you can look at classes documentation:
 :class:`rvit.core.vis.point_renderer.PointRenderer`